 Preludio No.7, Op.28 by Chopin for Guitar

-Free PDF Sheet Music & Tab – Includes both notation-only and tab editions in one PDF.
+Free PDF Sheet Music – Includes both a notation edition and a separate tab edition in one PDF.

 Huge thanks to Matthew McAllister for playing from my score.
 It’s such an honour to hear my edition played by one of the world’s greatest professional guitarists.
 His musicality is beautiful here and has a perfect sense of space and pacing.
 Keep in mind that he’s changed some fingerings since he’s not playing the glissandos.